humdrum-tools/humdrum-documentation/tool/pattern/index.md

 >
 Options are specified in the command line.

-By default, the **pattern** command is insensitive to the presence or absence of Humdrum comments and interpretations.
+By default, the <span class="tool">pattern</span> command is insensitive to the presence or absence of Humdrum comments and interpretations.
 Pattern searches may be made sensitive to occurrences of comments (defined in the template) by specifying the **-c** option.
 Similarly, pattern searches may be made